 2. WHAT SIZE CEILING FAN SHOULD I BUY?

 Ceiling fans are not one-size-fits-all fixtures.
 They can range in size from 14 inches to 72 inches wide.
 However, the right fan will depend on the size (square footage) and height of your room.
-Make sure you buy a ceiling fan that is the appropriate size for your room to ensure that it performs properly.
+Ensure you buy a ceiling fan that is the appropriate size for your room to ensure it performs properly.
 To determine which size ceiling fan you need, use the guidelines below or review our ceiling fan sizing guide.

 Next, measure the ceiling height to determine the installation.
 Use the guidelines below to determine the application: